DataDog/datadog-api-client-java/api_docs/v1/SyntheticsApi.md

         defaultClient.configureApiKeys(secrets);

         SyntheticsApi apiInstance = new SyntheticsApi(defaultClient);
-        SyntheticsDeleteTestsPayload body = new SyntheticsDeleteTestsPayload(); // SyntheticsDeleteTestsPayload | Public id list of the Synthetics tests to be deleted try {
+        SyntheticsDeleteTestsPayload body = new SyntheticsDeleteTestsPayload(); // SyntheticsDeleteTestsPayload | Public ID list of the Synthetics tests to be deleted. try {
             SyntheticsDeleteTestsResponse result = api.deleteTests()
                 .body(body)